 Investments that protect and enhance a city's green infrastructure, which includes trees, soil, living snow fences and other plant cover, deliver many financial, energy, heat island, quality of life and carbon sequestration benefits, just as do investments in a city's traditional grey infrastructure of roads and utilities (sewer, gas, electric and telecommunication lines).
 People love and gravitate toward tree-lined streets.
 Given a limited city budget, which always includes money for streets, the most effective expenditure of funds to improve a street would probably be on trees, funded through the street fund and augmented by storm water funding, as trees and vegetated infiltration can typically be worked into the street right-of-way.

 Use of trees is an optional measure in the Minnesota Green Communities criteria, used by the Minnesota Housing Finance Agency in awarding funding for building affordable green multi-family housing.

 The environmental, economic, and human health benefits of ash trees in Minnesota have been quantified.
 According to the National Tree Benefit Calculator, a 20-inch diameter ash tree near a residence provides benefits worth $197/yr.
 When these benefits are weighed against the cost to purchase, plant, prune, protect, and eventually remove a tree, the benefits outweigh the costs by a margin of about three to one.
 The dollars spent to remove and replace one average-sized city ash tree could instead be used to preserve, for over 20 years, 2 ash trees that will provide four times the tree benefits of the one replacement tree.

 The USDA Forest Service i-Tree tools offer a variety of state-of-the-art, peer-reviewed software that help communities measure tree canopy cover and the value of community trees for energy savings, stormwater management, carbon sequestration, air pollution reductions, and property value enhancement.
-A 2018 Trees & Stormwater calculator helps city staff make the case for using trees in stormwater management.
+The Green Infrastructure Center provides tools and case studies about trees & stormwater to help city staff make the case for using trees in stormwater management.